Student Coach Program

 SC Micro-Internship:

-We are accepting 45 students total for the Student Coach Micro-Internship: only 15 each from Downey, El Monte, and Whittier.
+We are accepting a select group of students from Downey, El Monte, and Whittier.

 All benefits above, plus: